emo-eth/gambit-runner/README.md

 -   The runner writes undetected mutations (mutation test failures) to the specified output JSON file.
 -   The `report` command pretty-prints the contents of this file for easy review.

-## Notes

--   The script uses process pools and may spawn multiple processes; ensure your system has sufficient resources.
--   The build step is run once before mutation testing to ensure the project is in a buildable state.
--   For best results, use with Gambit-generated mutation outputs.

 ## License

 MIT